Chambras/dotfiles/README.md

 ## Resources

 These are based on the amazing repo from [Ben Coleman](https://github.com/benc-uk).
-His public [dotfiles](https://github.com/benc-uk/dotfiles) repo is a lot beter with Zsh support and a lot more, check it out!
+His public [dotfiles](https://github.com/benc-uk/dotfiles) repo is a lot better with Zsh support and a lot more, check it out!